visahaarala/starchivore/README.md

 [https://starchivore.singingtrumpet.com](https://starchivore.singingtrumpet.com)

-This is a simple foods explorer, tool for understanding the McDougall starchivore diet.
+This is a simple foods explorer, a tool for understanding the McDougall starchivore diet.

 Written with vanilla html, css & javascript.
 Deployed at Vercel.